Say a Prayer (Breathe song)

-"Say a Prayer" is a song by English band Breathe, released in the United States during August 1990 as the first single from the album Peace of Mind.
+"Say a Prayer" is a song by British band Breathe, released in the United States during August 1990 as the first single from the album Peace of Mind.
 The song was Breathe's sixth stateside single, and eleventh overall.
 In the United Kingdom, "Say a Prayer" was released in October 1990 as the second single from Peace of Mind, following "Say Hello".

 The single peaked at No. 21 on the Billboard Hot 100 chart, No. 3 on the Billboard Adult Contemporary chart, No. 6 in Canada and No. 93 on the UK Singles Chart.